front-end-foundations/8-components/readme.md

 ## Header

-Add the first component to layout.js
+Add the first component to `layout.js`

 ```
 {% include components/header.html %}
 ```

+And the following to `styles.css`

 ```css
 header {